cvetomir-todorov/CecoChat/README.md

 System design and partial implementation of a chat for 10-100 millions active users based on Kafka, Cassandra, gRPC, Redis, Docker, ASP.NET, .NET 5.

-I would appreciate any comments using the `Discussions` tab on the Git repo.
+I would appreciate any comments so feel free to use the `Discussions` tab on the Git repo.

+P.S.
 The solution is named after my short name.

 # Introduction